boa-project/boa-api/INSTALL.md

 3 CREATING SOLR CORE FOR BoA AND START SERVICE

-  Make sure solr service is running then execute create command from a terminal
+* Unzip solr\_boa\_core.zip package to the solr data directory (normally /var/solr).
+You can find solr_boa_core.zip in the tools folder of the boa-api project source, see step 4 on how to download boa-api project source code.
+After unzipped you should have a path like /var/solr/boa.
+* Once package is unzipped, modify boa/core.properties to assign key dataDir with the path where solr should store indexed data for boa.
+* Restart/start solr service
 ```
-  service solr start //Start the solr service
+  service solr [restart|start]
-  cd var /opt/solr
-  bin/solr create -c udea //udea is the name for the new core
 ```

-Navigate to [http://localhost:8983/solr]() and you should see the solr console.
+* Navigate to [http://[yourserver]:8983/solr]() and you should see the solr console and boa under the Core Selector.

 4 INSTALLING BOA API WEB SERVICE

 a.
 Download or clone boa-api project source to a folder on the installation server